Doritos Logo

 Doritos Logo 1973

 In 1973, chocolate began to be used for the lettering, and the hues of the rectangles were almost equalized, approaching the gold palette.
-The letters lined up in a single row, although slight asymmetry remained.
-Their individual bases were narrowed vertically, which was reflected accordingly in the typeface.
+The letters were lined up in a single row, although a slight asymmetry remained.
+Their bases were narrowed vertically, which was reflected accordingly in the typeface.
 Under the “s” appeared the small and barely noticeable word “BRAND.”

 1979 – 1985